GuanGuanGames/PaperRigDocs/en/UserGuide/QuickStart.md

 1. **No duplicate layer names** (even if in different groups)
 2. Recommended naming conventions: e.g., `hat_01`, `hat_02`, `body_01`
-3. Layer groups are supported, but deep nesting is discouraged

 ### Import Steps: